Guy Fawkes Night can be a pretty pricey affair. From fireworks to...

 Borrow £3000 on a credit card when you’re 21, pay back the minimum each month and you’ll be celebrating your 49th birthday before you’ve paid it off.

-You need to be aware of this when borrowing on a credit card and ask yourself, before spending on it, can I afford the repayments, and can I repay a higher amount than the minimum each month (preferably all)?
+You need to be aware of this when borrowing on a credit card.
+Ask yourself, before using it, can I afford the repayments?
+And can I repay a higher amount than the minimum each month (preferably all)?

 (Figures courtesy of MoneySavingExpert – for more on minimum payments read their fantastic article on the subject.)